-SPARQL provides a standard for accessing structured Data on the Web and the availability of such a standard may well be called one of the key factors to the success and increasing adoption of RDF and the Semantic Web.
-Still, in its first iteration the SPARQL [24] specification has neither defined any standard way how to treat ontological entailments with respect to RDF Schema (RDFS) and OWL ontologies, nor provided standard means how to update dynamic RDF data.
-Both these gaps have been addressed within the recent SPARQL 1.1 specification, which both provides means to define query answers under ontological entailments (SPARQL 1.1 Entailment Regimes [9]) as well as an update language to update RDF data stored in a triple store (SPARQL 1.1 Update [8]).
-Nonetheless, these specifications do not provide a standard behaviour how SPARQL endpoints should treat entailment regimes other than simple entailment in the context of updates.
-The main issue of updates under entailments is how updates shall deal with implied statements:
+The availability of SPARQL as a standard for accessing structured Data on the Web may well be called one of the key factors to the success and increasing adoption of RDF and the Semantic Web.
+Still, in its first iteration the SPARQL [24] specification has neither defined how to treat ontological entailments with respect to RDF Schema (RDFS) and OWL ontologies, nor provided means how to update dynamic RDF data.
+Both these gaps have been addressed within the recent SPARQL 1.1 specification, which provides both means to define query answers under ontological entailments (SPARQL 1.1 Entailment Regimes [9]), and an update language to update RDF data stored in a triple store (SPARQL 1.1 Update [8]).
+Nonetheless, these specifications leave it open how SPARQL endpoints should treat entailment regimes other than simple entailment in the context of updates; the main issue here is how updates shall deal with implied statements: